This policy is for any NCHP/NSTT member who (voluntarily or not) takes a break from practice and intends to return to work or training.

 Breaks more extended than twelve months:

-Any break longer than twelve months will require a return to practice and restoration to the register application and process.
+Any break over twelve months will require a return to practice and restoration to the register application and process.
 For further details, please see the College of Outcome Oriented and Hypno-Psychotherapies (COOHP) – Application for Restoration to the Register after a Voluntary Break from Registration – Guidance notes.

 This policy was ratified by The Academic Board on 16-5-22.